smooshworx/pepe-pack/README.md

 I will be adding more details, pictures, and maybe an install video in the near future.
 These will most likely be on my website which is about to go live.
 I have a lot more freedom with creating good, easy to follow content on there than I do on here.

-For any questions find me on the Voron Discord in the MODs channel @lessonz101 #6037
+For any questions find me on the Voron Discord in the MODs channel @SmooshWorx #6037